 Surgical techniques are designed to correct anatomical disruption.
 Vertebral augmentation techniques, vertebroplasty and kyphoplasty, are minimally invasive techniques of percutaneous injection of bone cement (methyl methacrylate) directly into vertebral bodies.
 With a low complication rate, these procedures are being used more commonly in conjunction with other treatments and even as a first-line approach for management of painful malignant spine fractures.
 It has been reported that there is a correlation between symptom duration and restoration of vertebral body height after kyphoplasty.

 Cancer pain can often be relieved by radiation therapy delivered by localized external-beam irradiation, including stereotactic body radiation, or systemic treatment with radioactive isotopes (eg, strontium-89 chloride [Metastron], samarium-153 lexidronam [Quadramet], and alpharadin).
 Single-fraction external beam radiation is equivalent to more protracted and costly courses of multiple-fraction palliative radiation.
 Influences on practice patterns with regard to utilization of single-fraction radiation are related to primary tumor type, worse prognosis, greater physician experience, site of metastases, and location of training.
 Reirradiation, in about 20% of patients, for inadequate or recurrent bone metastases pain results in relief in almost 60% of patients.
 Other examples of cancer pain due to primary or metastatic cancer that are amenable to irradiation include headache from CNS involvement, pain due to localized neural involvement (eg, brachial plexus or sciatic nerve), visceral pain (eg, adrenal or pelvic masses), and pain due to obstruction (eg, urethral, esophageal).
-Nearly 20% of patients with bone metastases referred for radiation therapy have neuropathic symptoms resulting in more severe pain symptoms.
+Nearly 20% of patients with bone metastases referred for radiation therapy have neuropathic symptoms resulting in a more severe pain presentation.